-Processing Steps ADM Roles Distribution Timing Additional Requirements Fraud and corruption See "Working Arrangements among the Practice Groups, the Regions, INT and OPCS Concerning Fraud and Corruption in Operations."
+Processing Steps ADM Roles Distribution Timing Additional Requirements G.1 Fraud and corruption See Procedure, "Working Arrangements among the Practice Groups, the Regions, INT and OPCSConcerning Fraud and Corruption in Operations."
 TL checks contract awards against the list of sanctioned firms and the Company Risk Profile Database.
-See Guidance to Staff for the Use of the Company Risk Profile Database.
-Procurement clearance of request for amendment(s) of ongoing contracts involving sanctioned parties When the Bank is requested to issue a noobjection that involves an amendment or modification of an ongoing contract with a suspended or debarred firm or individual after the effective date of the suspension or debarment, TL seeks procurement clearance of the proposed amendment or modification.
-The TL recommendation attaches the GP PM decision that the (i) proposed amendment or modification is non- material, and (ii) benefits of the amendment of a contract with a debarred or suspended firm outweigh the associated risks.
+G.2 Procurement clearance of request for amendment(s) of ongoing contracts involving sanctioned parties When the Bank is requested to issue a noobjection that involves an amendment or modification of an ongoing contract with a suspended or debarred firm or individual after the effective date of the suspension or debarment, TL seeks procurement clearance of the proposed amendment or modification.
+The TL recommendation attaches the GP PM decision that the (i) proposed amendment or modification is non-material, and (ii) benefits of the amendment of a contract with a debarred or suspended firm outweigh the associated risks.
 Upon receiving the procurement clearance, TL decides on issuing the Bank's no-objection. (i) Below OPRC thresholds TL: recommends LEG-PrA: advises APM: decides (ii) Above OPRC thresholds TL: recommends LEG-PrA: advises APM: clears CPO: decides Cc: PM, TT, RD, OPCS-LS The Bank does not finance any amendment introducing a material modification to any existing contract, or any new contract with a suspended or debarred firm or individual on or after the effective date of suspension or debarment.

-H. Inter-institutional operational conflict of interest
+G. Inter-institutional operational conflict of interest

-Processing Steps ADM Roles Distribution Timing Additional Requirements When, pursuant to Section III.F of the Procurement Directive, an actual, potential, or perceived inter- institutional operational conflict of interest is identified, TL prepares a memorandum seeking a resolution of this conflict, taking into account the "Inter-Institutional Operational Conflict of Interest Guidelines."
+Processing Steps ADM Roles Distribution Timing Additional Requirements When, pursuant to Section III.F of the Procurement Directive, an actual, potential, or perceived inter- institutional operational conflict of interest is identified, TL prepares a memorandum seeking a resolution of this conflict, taking into account the Guidelines, "Inter-Institutional Operational Conflict of Interest."
 Cc: TT, CPO, RD, OPCS-LS